On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Introduction

 \subsection{Problems studied}

-In order to present our results, we first formally define some of the problems we consider in this work in order to properly state our contributions.
-We provide a more in-depth description of these problems and their relation to other lattice-based problems in Section~\ref{Section:Definitions}.
+We first informally define some of the problems we consider in this work in order to properly state our contributions.
+We provide a formal and more in-depth description of these problems and their relation to other lattice-based problems in \Cref{Section:Definitions}.
+The problems in this subsection are all parameterized by a matrix $\Am \in \ZZ_q^{n \times m}$, and either by an amplitude function $f : \Z_q^m \rightarrow \mathbb{C}$ such that $\norm{f}_2 = 1$, or by a set $T \subset \ZZ^m$, where $q,n,m$ are positive integers.